How to Remove Link Spam for Google Penguin Recovery

 Penguin Plan of Attack

-How do you know if you were hit by Penguin?
+How do you know if you were hit by a Google Penguin penalty?
 Days after the update, Danny Sullivan explained a simple method for detecting Penguin‘s finprints on your site.
 Review your site’s search traffic immediately after April 24, the day Penguin went live.
 If your search traffic dropped, you probably got slapped by Penguin.
 On the flip side, your search traffic may have gone up, in which case you might have benefited at your competitors’ expense.
 Or perhaps you saw no change at all, in which case good on you.

 2. Link Pruning

 This is the area where the literature is currently lacking.
 Our SEO team began engaging in link pruning projects more than six months ago when a client came to us after being hit by the ugly consequences of having purchased 65,000 links.
 The site was nearly burned to death, but over the course of months of heads-down link pruning the site slowly but surely climbed in rankings.
-The link pruning process is outlined in detail in next week’s SEO Newsletter (update: here’s the link!), however this is a basic outline of the steps to take to prune rotten backlinks:
+In next week’s SEO Newsletter we outline in detail the link pruning process (updated with the link!), but this is a basic outline of the steps to take to prune rotten backlinks:

 - Identify: You need to gather a comprehensive backlink profile for the site in question.
 There are several tools available that would accomplish this, including Google Webmaster Tools Backlinks Report, Majestic SEO Site Explorer and SEOmoz Open Site Explorer.